 Within the Sacred Valley of the Incas are many historical and archaeological sites which played a significant part in the Inca civilisation and in the downfall of the Inca Empire at the hands of the Spanish.
 The sites stretch along the length of the valley and portray the history and lives of the Incas and the skills of their builders.

 The Sacred Valley of the Incas or Urubamba Valley was formed by the Urubamba River and stretches from the old Inca capital of Cusco to below the sacred city of Machu Picchu.

-Within the valley are many historical and archaeological sites including Pisac, famous for its market; Tambomachay, which is believed to a site for ritual bathing for the nobility; Urubamba; Qenqo the carved rock complex with its labyrinth of passages which are believed to have been connected to fertility; and the Inca temples and fortress of Ollantaytambo situated at the top of steep terracing which provided excellent defences.
+Within the valley are many historical and archaeological sites including Pisac, famous for its market; Tambomachay, which is believed to a site for ritual bathing for the nobility; Qenqo the carved rock complex with its labyrinth of passages which are believed to have been connected to fertility; and the Inca temples and fortress of Ollantaytambo situated at the top of steep terracing which provided excellent defences.

-Sacsayhuaman is a magnificent Inca fortress whose ramparts consist of three large parallel walls zigzagging for over 400m.
+Its name is translated as 'speckled falcon' or 'speckled head' as Cusco was set out in the form of a puma whose head was the hill of Sacsayhuaman.
 It is believed to have originated around the time of Pachacuti the man who founded the Inca Empire and built Machu Picchu.
-The walls consist of blocks of up 8.5m high and weighing nearly 300 tonnes are fitted together with incredible accuracy.
+The walls consist of blocks up to 8.5m high and weighing nearly 300 tonnes are fitted together with incredible accuracy.

 To see more photographs and take a virtual tour of the site click on the photoshow below.

-Copyright - All Photographs copyright Ron Gatepain
+All Photographs were taken by and are copyright of Ron Gatepain